 Take me out to the ball game.
-Take me out with the crowd.....Here's your guide to Baseball in the Queen City
+Take me out with the crowd.
+Here's your guide to baseball in the Queen City.

-by Corey Inscoe Apr 03, 2019
+by Corey Inscoe Mar 28, 2023

+The Charlotte Knights just might have the best minor league baseball stadium in all the land.
+Nestled in Uptown’s Third Ward, Truist Field offers gorgeous views of the towering skyscrapers in the city’s skyline.
+For the full effect, grab a seat along the third baseline.
 Fans seem to agree.
-Since opening in 2014, the stadium has been the most-visited in all of minor league baseball, averaging 9,238 fans per game.
-Whether you’re a baseball junkie excited to see the AAA affiliate of the Chicago White Sox or just enjoy sitting outside with a hot dog and beer, a Knights game is a Charlotte must-do in the spring and summer.
+Since opening in 2014, the stadium has been one of the most visited in all of minor league baseball.
+Whether you’re a baseball junkie excited to see the AAA affiliate of the Chicago White Sox or just enjoy sitting outside with a hot dog and cold drink, a Knights game is a Charlotte must do in the spring and summer.

-Get in the game
+Get in the Game

 You’re here for a baseball game, so let’s make the most of it.
 Some tips:

-● Prepare for battle at the Armor Shoppe, where you can stock up Knights hats, jerseys, shirts and more.
+● Prepare for battle at the Armor Shoppe, where you can stock up on Knights hats, jerseys, shirts and more.

 ● Keep your eyes on the dragon in centerfield if the Knights hit a home run.
-Trust me.

-Where to play
+Where to Stay